-A Labour Market Opinion is a document produced by Service Canada, also known as Human Resources and Skills Development Canada which confirms whether or not the hiring of a foreign worker will be beneficial to the Canadian economy.
+A Labour Market Opinion is a document produced by Service Canada, also known as Employment and Social Development Canada which confirms whether or not the hiring of a foreign worker will be beneficial to the Canadian economy.
 A positive Labour Market Opinion will confirm that there is a lack of suitable Canadian applicants for a particular job and that the hiring of foreign workers will be necessary in order to fill that job.

 In order for a work permit to be issued to the foreign worker, a copy of the positive Labour Market Opinion must be included with their application.
 Therefore, a positive LMO is a requirement for most Canadian Work Permits.